 Grab some breakfast at Core 450 onsite or visit Tandem Creperie and Coffeehouse, a local favorite in Travelers Rest.
 Then, it's time to head to your final golfing destination, Edgewater Golf Club in Lancaster, a pleasant two-and-a-half-hour drive from Travelers Rest.

-Once unpacked, it's time to make your way to Edgewater.
-This championship caliber course features A1/A4 Bent grass greens, complimented by beautiful Bermuda fairways, roughs and tees.
+Once unpacked, it's time to make your way to Edgewater Golf Course.
+This championship-caliber course features A1/A4 bent grass greens, complemented by beautiful Bermuda fairways, roughs and tees.
 It's known as one of the most challenging courses in the region, nestled deeply amid South Carolina's rolling terrain and majestic pines.
 The sprawling layout creates the unique feeling that your group is the only one on the course, lending the kind of peaceful tranquility to your round that keeps golfers returning on a regular basis.

-Once you've finished your round at Edgewater, grab dinner at Wheel-In Restaurant, a local favorite known for having the best cheeseburgers and fresh cut fries in town.
-After dinner and an adventurous three days of golf, it's time to head back and relax on the front porch at Kilburnie with a cocktail or southern tea, before concluding your South Carolina golf adventure.
+Once you've finished your round at Edgewater, grab dinner in Lancaster at Wheel-In Restaurant, a local favorite known for having the best cheeseburgers and fresh-cut fries in town.
+After dinner and an adventurous three days of golf, it's time to head back and relax on the front porch at Kilburnie with a cocktail or Southern tea, before concluding your South Carolina golf adventure.